When Jordan and I bought our home, I really felt like we had researched everything.

 From The Community

-In The Project (formerly The Weekend Buzz) I asked to hear what other people wished they knew before buying a home, and their answers were amazing.
+In the weekly newsletter I asked to hear what other people wished they knew before buying a home, and their answers were amazing.
 Here are a few:

 - Manage timeline expectations.
 Get to know typical timelines for the local market you’re in.
 For example – sale agreed doesn’t mean the same thing everywhere.
 In America, this is generally legally binding, but in Ireland, going from “Sale Agreed” to signed contracts can take 6+ months (it took us 6 months).